ciscoheat/superforms-web/src/routes/default-values/+page.md

 });
 ```

-This looks strange, but will ensure that an age must be selected and the agree checkbox is unchecked as default, and will only accept true as a value.
+This looks strange, but will ensure that an age isn't set to 0 as default, but also that the agree checkbox is unchecked as default, and will only accept true (checked) as a value.

-Just note that you will bypass the type system with this, so the default value will not correspond to the data type, but this will usually not be a problem since `form.valid` will be `false` if the default values are posted as-is, and that should be the main determinant whether the data is trustworthy.
+Just note that you will bypass the type system with this, so the default value will not correspond to the data type, but this will usually not be a problem since `form.valid` will be `false` if these values are posted, and that should be the main determinant whether the data is trustworthy.

 ## Non-supported defaults